nadiejcp7/redesAgua/README.md

 Check readMe file in resources before using your own data.

+Further changes are still being developed, like adding valves.

 If you need assistance or want to improve this code.
 Text me here or email me jairocabrera87@hotmail.com